aetchell/silverstripe-admin-edit-link/README.md

 # silverstripe-admin-edit-link
 Adds a link to the CMS edit page if logged in user has appropriate permissions.
+This tiny module has no dependancies other than Silverstripe 4.

 ## CSS
 The CSS for this is very basic and can be overridden: